-The 20th century has not been kind to Hungary.
-After the post-WW1 Treaty of Trianon partitioned the nation into a much smaller territory, WWII air and ground fights left Hungary in battered stated.
-Then there was Communism.
+The 20th century was not kind to Hungary.
+When the post-WWI Treaty of Trianon partitioned the nation into a much smaller territory, WWII air and ground fights left Hungary in a battered state.
+Then there was communism.

 Whimsical is definitely not the word to describe Memento Park.
-After 1989, most Socialist monuments from around Eastern Europe were torn down.
+After the fall of communism in 1989, most Socialist monuments from around Eastern Europe were torn down.
 Other countries destroyed their collections of imposing icons in the catharsis of revolution, but Hungary’s Soviet legacy was left abandoned in dusty warehouses.
-Now, more than 20 years later, 42 statues, busts and plaques that mandated what Hungarians call the Soviet Occupation are a fascinating Budapest tourist attraction.
+Now, more than 20 years later, 42 statues, busts and plaques that celebrated what Hungarians call the Soviet Occupation are a fascinating Budapest tourist attraction.

 Back in downtown Budapest, the 20th century tragedy is masked by stylish cafes and Art Nouveau apartments.
-Number 60 Andrassy Ut was the headquarters of the secret police of the Fascist Arrowcross party in the dying days of WWII, and from 1945 to 1956 the building was used for similar purposes by the equally repressive Communists.
-After falling into disrepair, it re-opened in 2002 as the Terror Haza or House of Terror, a poignant memorial to the thousands who experienced torture in subterranean cells under two different totalitarian regimes.
+Number 60 Andrassy Ut was the headquarters of the secret police of the Fascist Arrow Cross party in the dying days of WWII, and from 1945 to 1956 the building was used for similar purposes by the equally repressive Communists.
+After falling into disrepair, it re-opened in 2002 as the Terror Haza (House of Terror) a powerful memorial to the thousands who experienced torture in subterranean cells under two different totalitarian regimes.

-The entrance is spectacular, with a Soviet tank surrounded by hundreds of photographs of victims and the exhibitions dealing with the Fascist and Communist regimes are stark and chilling.
-Photographs are black and white, and colours are stark and monochromatic, illuminating the swastika-like Arrowcross of the Fascists and the red star of the Communists.
+The entrance is spectacular, with a Soviet tank surrounded by hundreds of photographs of victims.
+The exhibitions dealing with the Fascist and Communist regimes are grim and chilling.
+Photographs are black and white, and colours are stark and monochromatic, illuminating the swastika-like arrow cross of the Fascists and the red star of the Communists.
 A plush red curtain opens suddenly to illuminate the luxurious red velvet interior of a Communist Party limousine.

 Specially-commissioned music and soundscapes envelop visitors, but despite the hi-tech gimmickry, personal details make the experience emotional and affecting.
 A single room is a shrine to the global Hungarian diaspora after the Soviet crackdown in 1956.
-Postcards from successful refugees in other cities and countries; Los Angeles and Sydney.
-Canada and New Zealand.
-Dean Martin croons “Memories Are Made of This” in the background.
+Postcards from successful refugees in Los Angeles and Sydney.
+Canada and New Zealand are a display of resilience; A recording of Dean Martin croons ‘Memories are made of this’ in the background.
 It could be kitsch, but is actually very touching.